jeremehancock/Dev-Dashboard/docs/pizero/README.md

 ## Installation/Usage:

-- Flash Raspbian to SD card using [Etcher](https://www.balena.io/etcher/).
+- Flash Raspbian to an SD card using [Etcher](https://www.balena.io/etcher/).

-- Once flashing is complete remove and reinsert SD card.
+- Once flashing is complete remove and reinsert the SD card.
 This should auto mount two directories.

 - Open the `boot` directory and Put `dtoverlay=dwc2` at the end of the `config.txt`.